charly3pins/blog/content/projects/collectus.md

 +++
 title = "Collectus"
-description = "Flexible database for collectibles and any other objects or data the user want to have ordered and classified."
+description = "As my Final Year Project for Computer Science Engineering I builded a flexible database for collectibles and any other objects or data that any user wants to have ordered and classified in a simple and effective way."

+weight = "1"

-tags = ["php", "javascript", "jQuery", "html", "css"]
+#tags = ["php", "javascript"]
 +++
 ## WHY

 The motivation of this project is half personal and half academic.
-Let me explain it.
-At home my father always collected a lot of things, from the oldest books you can imagine until the most recent new Funko POP, through Swiss Knives or dices among others.
+Let me explain.
+At home my father always collected a lot of things, from the oldest books you can imagine until the most recent new Funko POP, through Swiss Knives or dice among others.
 Having that variety of objects and a lot of them (too many to be honest) cataloguing that amount of items always had been a challenge for him.

-He always tried to classify in different ways such as using an Excel, free applications, paid applications, etc. At the end every time happened the same, the handicap of his "collection of collections" (as he describes it) is too many singular, and it doesn't fit anywhere.
-He's a developer and I was on my last year at University studying Computer Science so we started to plan how we could solve that problem doing ourselves the application.
+He always tried to classify in different ways such as using an Excel, free applications, paid applications, etc. At the end every time something similar happens, the handicap of his "collection of collections" (as he describes it) is too singular, and it doesn't fit anywhere.
+He's a developer and I was in my last year at University studying Computer Science Engineering so we started to plan how we could solve that problem by doing ourselves the application.

-After a few days/weeks I realized that soon I would have to choose a project to present as my final project, so I decided to give it a try this familiar crazy idea and propose it to my tutor.
+After a few days/weeks I realized that soon I would have to choose a project to present as my Final Year Project, so I decided to give it a try this familiar crazy idea and propose it to my tutor.
 She was excited about the idea we had and she accepted happily.

 Once I had the approval of my tutor, it was an amazing new because the personal project we wanted to develop in our free times, now I had the opportunity to dedicate all my effort to not only solve the problem we had, but to present it as a final project.
 And that's how all started.

-At the end the project end up being super successfull, my tutor was delighted with the result, and the court liked it a lot, they even told me to send them an email when I put it into production so they can use it and catalog their own collections.
+At the end the project ended up being super successful, my tutor was delighted with the result, and the court liked it a lot, they even told me to send them an email when I put it into production so they can use it and catalog their own collections.

 ## WHAT

 I called the application Collectus as it's the Latin word meaning "gather, collect" so in that case it fits perfectly.
-It is a system flexible database for collectibles and any other objects or data the user want to have ordered and classified.
-Collectus is though for collectors, allowing them to keep track of any kind of collection they have, using a system database with an open structure adaptable to every need.
+It is a system flexible database for collectibles and any other objects or data the user wants to have ordered and classified.
+Collectus is thought for collectors, allowing them to keep track of any kind of collection they have, using a system database with an open structure adaptable to every need.
 It also provides two types of login for the users, creating a new one for the platform or using their Facebook account connecting it with the Facebook API.

 ![app](/images/projects/collectus/main-app.jpeg)
 ![login](/images/projects/collectus/login.jpeg)